twosixlabs/armory-library/docs/developers/new_dataset_to_armory.md

 # How to add a new dataset into armory
-I will use the RAIT dataset as an example.
-It is an object detection dataset.
+It is an object detection dataset drawn from TwoSix field exercises under the RAITE program.
+This dataset will not be available to you.
+The characteristics of this dataset are:

-## Step 1 download dataset and locate all file in a folder
+## Step 1 download dataset and locate all files in a folder

-Use the RAITE dataset as an example.
-The train/test json files are loaded in which contain the image name, label, bboxes, and etc.
+Using the RAITE dataset, there are 3 json files in the dataset: Train json file, Test json file, still image json file, and dataset json file.
+The dataset json file contains all the images with labels of the entire dataset, so we will not use this since the train/test is the useful part for training and testing a machine learning model.
+The still image dataset is not useful likewise because it seems to be a completely different dataset from the train/test json files since the train/test json files don't contain the still images.
+The train/test json files are the useful files since they contain the splits that were already made for this dataset.
+In armory-library, we will use the test dataset with an attack to see how robust a machine learning model is with the attack.
+The training dataset is not using currently by armory-library, but that would be used to train the model.
+The following lines convert the json files into a dictionary that python can read.
+Those two json files contain four keys: 'info', 'categories', 'images',and 'annotations'. 'images'.
 ```python
 with open('/home/chris/make_dataset/raite/train_dataset.json') as f:
     dataset_train = json.load(f)